Five Things You Should Know about Prediabetes

-- Diabetes elevates the risk of suffering blood clots that can travel to cause heart attacks and strokes.
+- Diabetes elevates the risk of experiencing blood clots that can progress and cause heart attacks and strokes

-- High levels of blood sugar, also cause nerve damage, leg pain, and numbness.
+- High levels of blood sugar can also cause nerve damage, leg pain, and numbness

 - The tiny blood vessels of the retina can also be affected and this can cause blindness

-- Don’t forget your kidneys.
-They’re damaged by high levels of blood sugar, and this can eventually cause renal failure.
+- Don’t forget your kidneys, high levels of blood sugar can eventually lead to renal failure

-- At the same time, high levels of blood sugar can change the function of the white blood cells.
-The immune system becomes weak and we become susceptible to infections.
+- In turn, high levels of blood sugar can change the function of the white blood cells as the immune system becomes weak and thus susceptible to infections

 - People with a family history of diabetes